canvasxyz/canvas-docs/docs/intro.md

 To run an application, anyone with the offchain contract can execute `canvas run <contract.js>` from the command line.
 This launches a decentralized backend for the application, and exposes an API that you can connect to from the frontend.

 From the frontend, users can log in with a crypto wallet like Metamask, and create a temporary session key stored in the browser.
+We give you React hooks to help with this!

-Their interactions are signed and broadcast to the peer-to-peer network, where they can be verified by every node.
+Once submitted to a hub, their interactions are signed and broadcast to the peer-to-peer network, where they can be verified by every node.

 ## Technology